SCLOUD-PTE-LTD/docs/public-cloud/unet.md

 # Elastic IP addresses on the Internet
 ## Product introduction

-SCloud ExternalElastic IP (EIP)is an Internet standard static IP Address.
+SCloud ExternalElastic IP (EIP) is an Internet standard static IP Address.
 Serve the external elastic IP address with the cloud host UHost, load balancing ULB, NATgateway, etc.
 The service can provide the services with the ability to access the external network.

 ## Billing method introduction

 In the SCloud cloud platform,users can select different bandwidth usage patterns for each EIP in the account.
-At present, all regions in the cloud platform can provide **standard** bandwidth, **traffic** billing **,** shared **bandwidth** , and **Bandwidth** postpaid **billing** methods such as billing.
+At present, all regions in the cloud platform can provide **standard** bandwidth, **traffic** billing, shared **bandwidth**, and **Bandwidth** postpaid **billing** methods such as billing.
 For details on the rules for the recovery of overdue resources, see Recovery of expired resources.

 ### Bandwidth billing